top of page

 To develop our staff surveys, we drew on research from a multi-year project in Washington State.
 Interviews, surveys, and document reviews painted a picture of teachers and staff who felt engaged within a school culture that helped them feel connected to one another and to students; administrators who gave them autonomy in their roles, with appropriate support; and evaluation procedures, training, and curriculum that helped them feel successful in their roles.

-The staff survey can be administered to the entire school community – teachers, administrators, and non-instructional staff.
+The Thriving Staff Survey can be administered to the entire school community – teachers, administrators, and non-instructional staff.

 bottom of page